Boobs, booze and body paint

 Volunteering at Reading Festival '24

 Being swept up in the moment, being cradled by the music and hugged by the warm alcohol in our blood can often be enough to forget.
 But maybe we shouldn’t.
 Maybe the grip that substance abuse has on our young people should be a more familiar topic of conversation.
 Maybe pills and canisters shouldn’t be on the packing list of young teens.
-On my first shift I remember being alerted to an unconscious individual who needed assistance.
+On my first shift, I remember being alerted to an unconscious individual who needed assistance.
 He laid on the ground shirtless, face implanted into his own vomit.
 I asked his friend how old he was.
-16. He had opened his GCSE results just a couple of days prior and now had uniformed strangers shining flash lights into his dilated pupils.
+16. He had opened his GCSE results just a couple of days prior and now had uniformed strangers shining flashlights into his dilated pupils.
 I asked him if he was happy with his results, said I bet his mum was proud of him.
 No response.
 I doubt he’ll remember me.
 I laid my jumper over his exposed torso and continued to try to talk to him, occasionally attempting to put his friend at ease with trivial jokes.
-At sixteen life is still largely composed of school uniforms and packed lunches.
+At sixteen, life is still largely composed of school uniforms and packed lunches.
 I think that fact is easily glazed over.
 Sixteen is old enough to commit your body to the protection of your country.
-I wonder whether their mother’s still leave them notes in their lunch boxes.
-His face laid contorted, mouth lulling open, vomit caressing his cheek.
-Spots decorated his cheeks, tell tale sighs of his juvenescence.
+I wonder whether their mothers still leave them notes in their lunch boxes.
+His face lay contorted, mouth lulling open, vomit caressing his cheek.
+Spots decorated his cheeks, telltale sighs of his juvenescence.
 I wonder if he realises that he might have never got to see his mother again.
 He didn't simply have 'one too many', he paralysed his body.
-Had he not have been found, he may have drowned in his own stomach lining being thrown against the back of his teeth.
+Had he not been found, he may have drowned in his own stomach lining, being thrown against the back of his teeth.

 Reading Festival.
-An eyeopener into the world children are surrounded by, the world they endorse and aspire to participate in.
-Maybe if politicians went to more festivals they would be better at pretending they're in touch with the society they're employed to represent.
+An eye-opener into the world children are surrounded by, the world they endorse and aspire to participate in.
+Maybe if politicians went to more festivals, they would be better at pretending they're in touch with the society they're employed to represent.
 Children are a crushing responsibility.
 Maybe we should be reminded of that more often.

 ps reading festival was sick, I simply don't like brushing overdosed teenagers under the category of simply being a British upbringing xx